garvit192/cse15l-lab-reports/index.md

 # Lab Report 1
 This report covers installation of Visual Studio Code, remotely connecting, and trying out commands.
 ## Installling Visual Studio Code
-In order to install Visual Studio Code(VScode) I would normally have to go to the VScode website hosted at https://code.visualstudio.com/.
+In order to install Visual Studio Code(VScode) I would normally have to go to the VScode website hosted [here](https://code.visualstudio.com/).
 However, since I had already installed VScode previously I skipped this step and proceeded onto remotely connecting.
 In order to download it I followed instructions stated on the website and downloaded the appropriate version for my laptop which was the Mac Universal Build.
 ![Image](VScodeSite.png)
 After following the steps and downloading it VScode should look like this
 ![Image](Vscode.png)